gargmanik6080/MemoHub/README.md

 ## Overview

-This Django API serves as a simple notes application, allowing users to create, retrieve, update, and delete notes through a RESTful interface.
+This Django API serves as a simple notes taking application, allowing users to create, retrieve, update, and delete notes through a RESTful interface.
 The API is built using the Tastypie library for Django.

 ## Getting Started